Kelach/COE-352-Advanced-Scientific-Computation/Project 1/README.md

 ```
 The null space of this matrix is vector span `[0 1]`.
 This means that the matrix `K` will map the vector `[0 1]` to the zero vector.

-This aligns with our physical interpretations of the system too.
-A free-free spring-mass system implies that the masses connected to the springs are traversing through space freely.
-This means that the system is not constratined and the masses can move in any direction.
-Therefore, the position of the masses would be unknown.
+In addition, this aligns with our physical interpretations of the system.
+A free-free spring-mass system implies that the masses connected to the springs are traversing through.
+Because there are no constraints on the system, the position of the are unknown.

 ## Dependencies
 This code relies on the following external libraries: